kokuwaio/helm-charts/charts/fluentd-elasticsearch/README.md

 ### From a version < 12.0.0 to version => 13.0.0

+* nothing to do

+### From a version < 13.0.0 to version => 14.0.0

+* nothing to do
+* docker image repo changed to ghcr.io/kokuwaio/fluentd-elasticsearch

 #### The following fields were changed in the elasticsearch block

 - `buffer.queueLimitLength` in favor of `buffer.totalLimitSize` since `queueLimitLength` [is deprecated](https://docs.fluentd.org/configuration/buffer-section#buffering-parameters).